Macmod/ldapx/README.md

 * `-F` specifies the verbosity level for forward packets (requests)
 * `-R` specifies the verbosity level for reverse packets (responses)

-If `-ldaps` is specified, then the connection to the target will use LDAPS.
+If `--ldaps` / `-s` is specified, then the connection to the target will use LDAPS.
 This can come in handy if you must use a tool that doesn't support LDAPS.
-Use `-no-shell` if you don't want to interact with the shell to modify the settings while the program is running.
+Use `--no-shell` / `-N` if you don't want to interact with the shell to modify the settings while the program is running.

 Each middleware is specified by a single-letter key (detailed below), and can be specified multiple times.
 For each type of middleware, the middlewares in the chain will be applied *in the order that they are specified* in the command.